clj-commons/manifold/docs/deferred.md

 `chain` returns a deferred representing the return value of the right-most callback.
 If any of the functions returns a deferred or a value that can be coerced into a deferred, the chain will be paused until the deferred yields a value.

-Values that can be coerced into a deferred include Clojure futures, and core.async channels:
+Values that can be coerced into a deferred include Clojure futures, Clojure promises, and core.async channels:

 ```clj
 > (def d (d/deferred))